Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Theory of coupled nuclear-electronic spin spectra

 EPR cancellation resonances are in practice a much stronger effect than exact cancellation: decohering and perturbing effects of interest in quantum information predominantly affect the electronic spins, not the nuclear spins.
 Exact cancellation appears in the rotating frame Hamiltonian (which contains only terms of order MHz).
 It will not survive perturbations approaching the GHz energy scale.
 The cancellation resonances, on the other hand, arise in the full Hamiltonian, eliminate large electronic terms and can potentially thus reduce the system's sensitivity to major sources of broadening and decoherence.

 It is valuable to recall a major reason why the ``exact cancellation'' regime is so widely exploited in spectroscopic studies.
 In systems with anisotropic coupling, the spectra depend on the relative orientation of the coupling tensor and external field.
 Thus for powder spectra, which necessarily average over many orientations, very broad spectral features result.
 At exact cancellation, the simplification of the Hamiltonian is dramatically signalled by ultra-narrow spectral lines \cite{Schweiger}.
+Similarly, in \cite{Mohammady}, insensitivity to perturbation by a spin ensemble, in the form of ultra-narrow spectral lines, was demonstrated in the cancellation resonance regime.
+This motivates further investigation of the potential of the cancellation resonance points for reducing decoherence.